Men on Boats

 by Jaclyn Backhaus

 Ten explorers.
 Four boats.
 One Grand Canyon.
-MEN ON BOATS is the true(ish) history of an 1869 expedition, when a one-armed captain and a crew of insane yet loyal volunteers set out to chart the course of the Colorado River.
+Re-imagined with all-female or gender non-binary actors playing the roles of historic explorers, MEN ON BOATS is the true(ish) history of the 1869 expedition led by one-armed war veteran Captain John Wesley Powell and his crew of unhinged-yet-loyal volunteers to chart the hidden course of the untamed Colorado River.

 MEN ON BOATS in New York City, 2016

 [MEN ON BOATS] is marvelously destabilizing both as history and theater.
 The stalwartness and selfishness of the adventurers — their cockiness and cluelessness — become biting satire when sent up by women.